--) shows that nearly half (and possibly less) of King County's new households will be low income, earning 50% or less of the region's median family income.
+- Exhibit 39 shows that the King City area will grow by 980 dwelling units over the 2018 to 2038 period. - Analysis of housing affordability(Exhibit 42) shows that nearly half (and possibly less) of King County's new households will be low income, earning 50% or less of the region's median family income.
 One type of housing affordable to these households is manufactured housing. - National, state, and regional trends since 2000 showed that manufactured housing parks were closing, rather than being created.
 For example, between 2000 and 2015, Oregon had 68 manufactured parks close, with more than 2,700 spaces.
-Discussions with several stakeholders familiar with manufactured home park trends suggest that over the same period, few to no new manufactured home parks have opened in Oregon. - Given the fact that King City only has one manufactured home park and that manufactured home parks have been closing, rather than newly opening, it is highly unlikely that King City will have future need for manufactured home parks.
-Lower income households will need different opportunities for housing, such as government-subsidized housing or lower-cost apartments.
+Discussions with several stakeholders familiar with manufactured home park trends suggest that over the same period, few to no new manufactured home parks have opened in Oregon. - Given the fact that King City only has one manufactured home park and the lack of developer interest in building new manufactured home parks (even though it is a permitted use in all of the City's residential zones), it is highly unlikely that King